-This mixer has been extensively tested for noise performance across the band, frequency response using a Fourier Transform Spectrometer, and stability measurements using the complete backend system.
+This mixer has been extensively tested for noise

+performance across the band, frequency response using a Fourier Transform Spectrometer, and stability measurements using the complete backend system.
 Tests with the latest wafer of SIS on SOI devices from UVa show close to optimal tuning, and measured noise temperatures of ~65 K with less than 10K variation across the measured band (LO limited to 330 to 365 GHz).
-Images of the single pixel mixer, a mounted SIS on SOI device and a representative IV and total power curve are shown in figure 10.
+A plot of uncorrected receiver temperature versus LO frequency is shown in figure 9.